Skip to main content

 Metabolic health is the body’s ability to effectively process and utilize energy from food, maintaining a state of balance.
 It is the silent, continuous work of your cells turning fuel into function.
 A metabolically healthy system is efficient.
 It is sensitive to the signals of insulin, the hormone that directs glucose from the bloodstream into cells for energy.

 It maintains a healthy balance of lipids, like cholesterol and triglycerides, in the blood.
-It also supports a that favors lean mass over excess adipose tissue, particularly the inflammatory fat stored deep within the abdomen.
+It also supports a body composition that favors lean mass over excess adipose tissue, particularly the inflammatory fat stored deep within the abdomen.
 When this efficiency wanes, the system becomes dysregulated, leading to a cascade of effects that you perceive as symptoms.

 The Cellular Conversation